Rizama-Victor/Development-of-a-Multi-facet-Facial-Recognition-Model-for-Institutional-Attendance-Activities/README.md

 Real-time performance of the multi-facet facial recognition model was evaluated under three key conditions: lighting variations, head positions, and appearance changes using two primary metrics namely **False Omission Rate (FOR)** and **response time**.
 For each of the three students, the FOR was measured across three head orientations (straight, `15°` right tilt, and `15°` left tilt), tested both with and without glasses under bright and dim lighting.
 Across all scenarios, each student completed six genuine recognition attempts, and the model recorded **no missed identifications**, resulting in a **0% False Omission Rate (FOR)**.

-For the response time The model demonstrated strong adaptability across all lighting and appearance conditions.
+For the response time, the model demonstrated strong adaptability across all lighting and appearance conditions.
 Under bright lighting, it achieved an average response time of `4.02` seconds, reflecting efficient recognition in optimal conditions.
 In dim lighting, the average increased to `7.98` seconds due to reduced facial clarity, yet still confirmed the model’s capability to function reliably in low-light examination environments.

 Appearance variations also affected performance: students wearing glasses or beards recorded an average response time of `6.21` seconds, compared to `5.79` seconds without accessories indicating only a modest increase in computation time.
 Head position tests revealed similar trends, with straight faces averaging `4.33` seconds, while `15°` leftward and rightward tilts produced `7.27` seconds and `6.40` seconds respectively, due to slight distortions in facial alignment.